As a consignor, YOU control your pricing! But where do you start? How should you price your items?

 Consider checking the DISCOUNT option so your items will go on sale for 1/2 price at the end of the sale.
 Also consider checking DONATE if you really don’t want to take your items home with you.

-- REMEMBER: $2 minimum for all hung items!
+REMEMBER! $2.00 minimum for all hung items!